Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 This model fitted explains 94% of variation in the values of pH CaCl$_2$ (R-square=0.9401).

 <div class="rmdnote">
 <p>Soil pH is negative decimal logarithm of the hydrogen ion activity in a soil suspension.
-Soil pH values are usually in the range 3–11 and are recorded with a precision of <span class="math inline">±0.1</span> pH in the range of 5.5 to 7.5 is optimal for growing crops.</p>
+Soil pH values are usually in the range 3–11 and are recorded with a precision of ±0.1 pH in the range of 5.5 to 7.5 is optimal for growing crops.</p>
 </div>

 Soil pH varies with season and soil moisture content, with higher pH